cmrussellRCH/russell-concept-house/studio/README.md

 ## Setup

-1. Copy `.env.example` to `.env` and fill in your Cloudinary credentials:
+1. Copy `.env.example` to `.env` and fill in your Cloudinary cloud name:
    ```bash
    cp .env.example .env
    ```